DS-100/overall-score/README.md

     If the autograder exists for this submission, running this script will trigger the autograder to run on each new submission.

-1. To debug the autograder:
+1. To debug/update just the autograder, you just need to do Step 1 above.
+In other words if you know all students have the right SID in your `grades.csv`, don't run `api_client_2.py`.

-    1. Re-upload just the autograder, i.e., perform Step 1 above.
-Don't do Step 2.
+    1. Re-upload just the autograder to the "Configure Autograder" page.

     1. On the "Configure Autograder" page, wait for the Docker image to build, then click "Test Autograder" and upload a student submission to your own account.